fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 This is a new file to hold the functoid codes which have been developed using an RPi Pico.

+This now includes the implementations Mstring and Mlist.

 I have decided not to include the output operators which are Arduino specific.